Sterling nears 92 pence against euro on no-deal Brexit concerns

 Sterling fell to $1.2120, the lowest since March 2017

 The pound has fallen against the dollar for the past four trading days on worries that Britain will exit the EU without agreements on trade and other key issues.
-There is also a chance that new primeminister Johnson will call an early election.
+There is also a chance that new prime minister Boris Johnson will call an early election.

 Against a basket of six major currencies, the dollar traded near a two-month high.